mukhtarmid/Data-Extractor/README.md

 **Step 8:** Now, we have to access the rows and then data of the row, for that we have tags `tr` & `td`.

+***NOTE: I have shared my jupyter notebook, for your convenience, for each section you'll find a jupyter notebook, and further more will be uploaded.***